 Canadian and US DJs have a lot of love for each other… even though our borders don't feel the same way.
 And once you get love in Canada, you'll keep coming back for more.
 But touring the Great White North is not like touring in the United States—as many fledgling DJs don't realize when they attempt to cross the icy expanse in between Calgary and Toronto, for instance, or order poutine as a lunch special.

-And while you bone up on how to tip Ottawa strippers, you should listen to this brand new track they worked on together called "Find A Way," out now on Kookoo Records.
+We tapped longtime DJ friends Cosmo Baker (from NYC) and Grandtheft (from Toronto) to give you a top 10 list of the Do's and Don'ts of DJing in Canada.And while you bone up on how to tip Ottawa strippers, you should listen to this brand new track they worked on together called "Find A Way," out now on Kookoo Records.
 The tune perfectly encapsulates both of their styles: Cosmo is a party-rocking superhero who effortlessly mixes together disco, soul, and hip-hop (old and new), while Grandtheft has become one of North America's busiest DJs on the strength of his banging Dim Mak releases and collabs with big dawgs like Diplo and A-Trak.
 Study closely and we'll see you at Tim Horton's!